Agnès Pannier-Runacher: Minister for Energy Transition

+renewable energy sources, thanks to its inherently reliable and baseload nature."

+She mobilized nearly 100 countries behind a legally binding global plastic lifecycle treaty, which was published by the French Ministry of Ecological Transition.

 Minister Delegate to the Minister of Agriculture and Food Sovereignty

 She was appointed Minister Delegate to the Minister of Agriculture and Food Sovereignty Marc Fesneau on 8 February 2024 in the Attal government.